|Admit it, they would fool anyone!|

 And they have little pea-type things in them.

 And if they look like peas, and open like peas and have little pea things in them, they must be peas.

 I'm eating them . . .

-And to make things even better, across the road on the north, was farmland.
+And to make things even better, across the road on the north and east, was farmland.
 With barley crops taller than we were, ripening in the sun.

-I should mention here that Milk River produced three Barley Kings.
+I should probably mention here that Milk River has produced at least three Barley Kings.
 An award given for producing the best that the barley world had to offer.

 That, in late summer, was hung with thousands of . . . peas.

 Well, it made sense to me.

 We had been playing hard most of the day and it was nearly time to go home for supper.